Guidelines for Trap, Neuter, Return of Feral Cats

 Following is additional information on our TNR program.
 Please read carefully.

 - Microchips are required for all feral cats undergoing spay or neuter surgery.
 Microchip identification is the only way to identify the caretaker responsible for the feral cat’s care, and is the only way for us to return the cat to the caretaker if the cat is brought to the shelter as a stray.
+In addition, county law requires all cats be licensed regardless of whether they are a feral cat or owned pet.

 - If you would like your cat to go home in a carrier other than the trap that the cat arrived in, please provide the alternative carrier in the morning at drop-off.
 We require one carrier for each cat for safe recovery.
 Due to the stress associated with a carrier transfer after the cat has awakened from anesthesia, we cannot transfer the cat to a different carrier after s/he has awakened.